-The Company participates in the share-based compensation plan of MGL, which include awards granted to employees under share acquisition plans, including those delivered through the Macquarie Employee Retained Equity Plan ("MEREP").
+The Company participates in the share-based compensation plan of MGL, which include awards granted to employees under share acquisition plans, including those delivered through the Macquarie Employee Retained Equity Plan.
+The Company accounts for these plans in accordance with the Stock Compensation topic ("Topic 718") of the Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC").
 The MGL consolidated group recognizes an expense and a corresponding increase in equity in the case of equity settled awards granted to employees.
 The awards are measured at the grant dates based on their fair value and using the number of equity instruments expected to vest.
 The increase to equity is recognized within Additional paid-in capital within the Statement of Financial Condition.